Tubal Reversal Specialist in Northern New Jersey

 Does Is Matter How the Tubes Were Tied?

 Yes.
 The method by which the tubed were tied affects the success of reversal.
 The more damage caused to the tubes and the more length removed, the worse the success.
 The burning of the tubes causes the most damage and is associated with the lowest success rate.
 We still offer tubal reversal if burning or cautery used as a means of ligation after providing detailed counseling.
 Additionally, there are circumstances where it may not be possible to reverse both tubes if one tube is found to be too damaged or too shortened to reverse during surgery.
 We still make every effort to reverse the tube that would provide the best chance of success.
 Reversing a damaged tube would increase the chances of developing tubal pregnancy in that tube.

 What If I Had The Essure Procedure?

 Dr. Ghomi believes that the Essure procedure cannot be reversed.
 Despite many online claims, there are no studies showing success after Essure reversal.
 Essure reversal to achieve pregnancy should be considered highly experimental.
 Essure coils are designed to cause tremendous tubal damage where the tubes meet the uterus.
 As a result, we do not offer tubal reversal after the Essure procedure.

 What Is the Cost of Surgery?

-We are pleased and fortunate to be able to offer one of the most affordable tubal reversal surgeries in the country that is performed robotically as opposed to open surgery.
-Total cost of surgery (including the surgeon’s fee, hospital fee, and anesthesia fee) is about $6,300.00.
-This cost of tubal reversal is not covered by most insurances.
-A payment of $150.00 is due at the time of your first office visit with Dr. Ghomi.
+Total cost of surgery (including the surgeon’s fee, hospital fee, and anesthesia fee) is $10,000 which is performed robotically as opposed to traditional open surgery.
+This cost of tubal reversal is not covered insurance.
+A payment of $140.00 is due at the time of your first office visit with Dr. Ghomi.
 Payments can be made using a credit card, check, or cash.
 No Care Credit is accepted at this time.

 If full payment is not received two weeks prior to surgery, your surgery will have to be canceled.